Skip to main content

 2E

-Samsung refrigerator 2E means the freezer temperature sensor is shorted - its resistance has dropped to near zero ohms, which the control board interprets as an impossibly high temperature reading in the freezer.
-2E is the shorted-sensor counterpart to 22C (open/drifted sensor) - both are freezer sensor faults but 2E specifically indicates a hard short rather than drift or open circuit.
+Samsung refrigerator 2E means the freezer temperature sensor is shorted.
+Its resistance dropped to near zero ohms, which the control board reads as an impossibly high temperature in the freezer.
+Think of it as the opposite of the 22C code.
+Both are freezer sensor faults, but 2E is a hard short, not a drift or open circuit.

 high